shmorri/docs-casa-prod/docs/source/plugins/account-linking.md

 1. Login to chroot
 1. `cd` to `/opt/gluu/jetty/oxauth/custom/pages`
-1. Copy the file found [here](https://github.com/GluuFederation/casa-ee-plugins/raw/master/account-linking/extras/casa.xhtml).
+1. Copy the file found [here](https://github.com/GluuFederation/casa-ee-plugins/raw/master/account-linking/extras/casa.xhtml) into `pages` folder.

-## Test
+### Test

 Access casa in a web browser: `https://your-host.com/casa`.
 A list with the configured providers should be shown on the right pane.
 Clicking on an item will take you to the given provider authentication process, after this completes you will be taken back to Casa.

-Note that users with no (local) password don't have access to enroll credentials since the username + password combination is considered a prerequisite for multi factor authentication.
+Note that users without a local password set yet don't have access to enroll credentials because the username + password combination is  a prerequisite for multi factor authentication.